West Virginia is a constitutional carry state, and its laws are more favorable for firearm owners.

 There is no requirement to get a permit or license to carry a gun in the state as long as the person is age 21 or older and is not otherwise prohibited from possessing a firearm.

-However, you may desire a concealed carry license in other states that recognize West Virginia’s license.
-This is a good idea if you travel often.
+However, you may obtain a concealed carry license so that other states can recognize the license.
+[3]

 The Application for Concealed Handgun (Pistol/Revolver) License is provided by the West Virginia State Police.

-You will apply through your county sheriff (West Virginia Code Section 61-7-4).
-You must supply certain information about yourself, including:
+You will apply through your county sheriff.
+Prepare to supply certain information about yourself, including the following:

 - Name